Difference between Old English and Middle English language

 In conclusion, it is possible to say that English language just like any other language has undergone major changes throughout its existence.
 In the process new words have come to play and some have become extinct.
 This is the beauty of language; it is dynamic and takes different shape according to the time.

-- differences between old english and middle english poetry
+- differences between old and middle english poetry

-- explain the difference between old english and middle english literature
+- differences between old english grammar and middle english grammar